PauJovell/Getting-and-Cleaning-Data-Course-Project/codebook.md

 5. Appropriately labels the data set with descriptive variable names.
 6. Extracts only the measurements on the mean and standard deviation for each measurement and export it to a .txt.
 The resulting file:
-7. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject tidy.txt(10299 rows, 88 columns)
+7. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject:

+tidy.txt(10299 rows, 88 columns)